zkmopro/mopro/docs/docs/adapters/overview.md

 }
 ```

-And in the iOS project, you can use both adapters:
+In the iOS project, you can utilize both adapters:

 ```swift
 let generateProofResult = try generateCircomProof(zkeyPath: zkeyPath, circuitInputs: inputs)